diptodip/counting/README.md

 width = 1024
 num_images = 50
 ```

+Unlike the other datasets, this will output for all images (both training and testing sets).
+To determine test performance, you must pick out the desired test images.

 Note that output for all splits of UCF must have been run prior to running this script.